GaragePixel/stdlib-for-mx2/README.md

 Absolutely.
 Monkey2 is far more powerful than GDScript in several ways:

-- Performance: Monkey2 is compiled, while GDScript, like Lua and Python, is interpreted (Virtual Machine).
+- **Performance**: Monkey2 is compiled, while GDScript, like Lua and Python, is interpreted (Virtual Machine).
 This gives Monkey2/Wonkey a significant edge in terms of execution speed.
-- Language Features: Monkey2 has a more robust type system, better modularity, and a richer standard library compared to GDScript.
+- **Language Features**: Monkey2 has a more robust type system, better modularity, and a richer [standard library](https://github.com/GaragePixel/stdlib-for-mx2/) compared to GDScript.
-- Scalability: For larger, more complex projects (like a full Ink runtime), Monkey2 is better suited because of its efficiency and expressiveness.
+- **Scalability**: For larger, more complex projects (like a full Ink runtime), Monkey2 is better suited because of its efficiency and expressiveness.

 However, I wouldn’t dismiss C# outright.
 C# is also a robust, high-performance language with strong tooling and a rich ecosystem.
 Monkey2/Wonkey and C# are much closer in terms of power and flexibility compared to GDScript.